rbuffi/RAS-Healthcheck/README.md

 # Parallels RAS Settings Documentation Tool

-This PowerShell script documents all settings from a Parallels RAS installation and exports them to a Microsoft Word document.
+This PowerShell script documents all settings from a Parallels RAS installation and exports them to a Word document.

+## Available Scripts

+1. **Export-RASSettings.ps1** - Original version that requires Microsoft Word installed (uses COM automation)
+2. **Export-RASSettings-PSWriteWord.ps1** - Recommended version that does NOT require Word (uses PSWriteWord module)

 ## Prerequisites